 Fine for her to say.
 She goes to work while I'm home cleaning the house, doing the wash and cooking dinner.
 I'm thinking to myself.
 How did this happen?
-Maybe if I'd been a better programmer I'd still be working.
-Maybe if I was an Indian programmer living in Mumbai I'd still be working for ten cents per hour.

-The doorbell rings and I go to the door to answer but can't quite see who's out there.
+I go to the door to answer the ring but can't quite see who's out there.
 I open the door.